Position: Towards Responsible Evaluation for Text-to-Speech: Background: The Co-evolution of TTS Technologies and Evaluation Methods

 \subsection{Diffusion Models and Foundation Models Era (2022-Present)}

-The landscape of TTS has been fundamentally transformed by the emergence of generative models~\cite{rombach2022high, ramesh2021zero} and LLMs~\cite{openai2024gpt4technicalreport, 10158503}.
-Recent TTS systems leverage powerful sequence modeling to achieve unprecedented generalization, naturalness, and flexibility.
-Foundation models such as VALL-E~\cite{valle} and its subsequent extensions~\cite{valle2, valler, vallt, melle, felle, palle} redefine TTS as a conditional sequence modeling task over audio tokens, enabling zero-shot capabilities such as voice cloning and style transfer.
-In parallel, probabilistic generative methods, particularly diffusion models and flow-matching models, have advanced the field by enabling AR synthesis with high-fidelity~\cite{felle, ditar}, NAR synthesis with explicit duration controllability~\cite{e2tts, f5tts, maskgct}.
-Together, these developments mark a shift toward more unified, scalable, and general-purpose TTS systems.
+The landscape of TTS has been fundamentally transformed by the emergence of generative models~\cite{ramesh2021zero, rombach2022high, audiolm} and LLMs~\cite{openai2024gpt4technicalreport}.
+TTS systems that leverage powerful sequence modeling have achieved unprecedented generalization, naturalness, and flexibility.
+Foundation models such as VALL-E~\cite{valle} and its subsequent extensions~\cite{valle2, valler, vallt, palle, smlle, istlm, melle, streammel} redefine TTS as a conditional sequence modeling task over speech tokens, enabling zero-shot capabilities such as voice cloning and style transfer.
+In parallel, probabilistic generative methods, particularly diffusion models~\cite{naturalspeech2, naturalspeech3} and flow-matching models~\cite{mehta2023matcha}, have advanced the field.
+Breakthroughs like E2~TTS~\cite{e2tts} and F5-TTS~\cite{f5tts} demonstrate that these flow-based architectures can achieve high-fidelity, NAR synthesis with simplified alignment.
+Hybrid approaches such as FELLE~\cite{felle} and DiTAR~\cite{ditar} integrate flow matching into autoregressive (AR) frameworks in token-wise and block-wise manners, respectively, to balance long-range dependency modeling and high-fidelity speech generation.
+Recently, LLM-based TTS systems have emerged as the dominant paradigm.
+Models such as CosyVoice 2/3~\cite{cosyvoice2, cosyvoice3}, Qwen3-TTS~\cite{qwen3tts}, and OmniVoice~\cite{omnivoice} are initialized from LLMs~\cite{qwen25technicalreport, qwen3technicalreport} and further extended to support speech generation, leveraging the rich semantic understanding and instruction-following capabilities inherited from text modality to improve synthesis quality and enable style control within a unified foundation model framework.
+Together, these developments mark a shift toward unified, scalable, and general-purpose TTS systems.